Cuban Skirt Steak with Chimichurri

 • Extra virgin olive oil and salt round out the recipe.

-Tips for grilling skirt steak
+Tips for grilling and Slicing skirt steak

-Medium-high heat is essential for grilling skirt steak.
+1. Medium-high heat is essential for grilling skirt steak.
 Since it’s a thin cut of meat, it cooks quickly, and you want nice grill marks on the outside.

-Take the steak off the grill, cover, and let it sit for 5 minutes before slicing.
+4. Let it sit for 5 minutes before slicing.
 This helps the juices redistribute in the meat, so they don’t run out all over the cutting board.

 I served the Cuban Skirt Steak with Chimichurri Sauce with my take on Cuban black beans and rice, fried plantains, and what I call Church Lady Salad.
 It’s a leafy green salad topped with apples, pecans, and a poppyseed dressing.